games-hnf/otw-bandit/lvl00/README.md

 ```bash
 ls -la
 ```
-There, we will find a file named **readme**, which contains the password for the next level.
+There, we will find and read a file named **readme**, which contains the password for the next level.
 ```bash
 cat readme
 ```